Day 3 Itinerary Summary

 Central Park

 Statue of Liberty: Reserve early.
 Saturday was the most beautiful day of our visit!
 Sunny and 72 degrees – perfect for a morning ferry ride to Lady Liberty.
 It wasn’t till we arrived on Liberty Island that we realized how lucky we were to have tickets to the crown.
-We overheard a park representative say that only a few hundred crown passes permitted each day & they were sold out through August [4 months out].
+We overheard a park representative say that only a few hundred crown passes are permitted each day & they were sold out through August [four months out].

 Leave a Reply